ngpepin/Pop_OS_hibernation_manager/README.md

 Description
 -----------

 The `Hibernation Management Script` helps ensure successful system hibernation by automatically handling processes that may impede the hibernation process.
 If the system fails to hibernate, the script identifies and terminates these blocking processes and retries the hibernation.
+A whitelist of processes that must NOT be killed (e.g., core OS processes like systemd and dbus-daemon), and a cap on the number of processes that CAN be killed, are included to provide some guardrails.

 Features
 --------